-The second table sparsely augments the snmpTargetAddrTable with an object which is used to associate a set of filters with a particular management target.
+The second table, the snmpNotifyFilterProfileTable, sparsely augments the snmpTargetParamsTable with an object which is used to associate a set of filters with a particular management target.

-The third table defines filters which are used to limit the number of notifications which are generated using particular management targets.
+The third table, the snmpNotifyFilterTable, defines filters which are used to limit the number of notifications which are generated using particular management targets.